-Further training on changes and updates to the safeguarding and PREVENT policy or procedure is carried out on staff development days.
-Training can include:
+Further training on any changes and updates to policies and procedures is carried out on staff development days.
+This training can include:

-- Centre policy and procedure updates Local and national government updates
+- Centre policies and procedures, and local and national government updates.

-- National legislation updates including

 - Keeping Children Safe in Education

-- Case study and scenarios
+- Case studies and scenarios

+- Updates to PREVENT.